 On completion of this, you will get be able to check your exam status.

 For registration as an ICAN member, you will need to pay 90,000 naira induction fee to generate a pin to enable you to register online.
-You need to input your student registration number, serial number and PIN.
+You need to input your student registration number, serial number, and PIN.
 Print the document and have your two chartered referees sign it.
 It is not yet done, you still need your form and evidence of payment to physically reach the authorities at ICAN, Plot 16, Idowu Taylor Street, Victoria Island, Lagos State.

 4. ICAN registration: How expensive is it?

-The registration for the different types of ICAN are not that expensive.
+The registration for the different types of ICAN is not that expensive.
 Besides the 6,000 naira for Accounting Technician Scheme West Africa (ASTWA), 7,00 naira for professional student and 90,000 for ICAN membership, include bank charges, scanning and internet costs and the cost, photocopies, passports and the stamp duties.

 To prepare for ICAN professional student exam, your ward might require the service of qualified tutors which is not inexpensive.